 - Mark Chaves, Ordaining Women: Culture and Conflict in Religious Organizations (Cambridge, MA: Harvard University Press, 1997), 10.

 - Grudem, 29.

 - Craig Keener, Paul Women and Wives: Marriage and Women’s Ministry in the Letters of Paul (Peabody, MA: Hendrickson Pub, 1992), 6.

-“Equating ‘Feminisms’” was first published in An Evangelical Tradition, a special edition journal produced by Christians for Biblical Equality in 2013.
+“Equating ‘Feminisms’” was first published in An Evangelical Tradition, a special edition journal produced by CBE in 2013.